 As shown in Figure 3, the top four services used were those designed to enhance social support.
 Messaging via group discussions was the most used service.
-The home page or landing page indicates the number of times A-CHESS was used in general.
+The home page or landing page indicates the number of times A-CHESS was turns to discussions within on used in general.
 Multiple returns to discussions within one A-CHESS session explain why the Discussions service ranks higher than Home.